 Sault Ste Marie offers numerous attractions and outdoor activities, including fishing, hiking, historic sites, museums, casino, and enjoys close proximity to several provincial and national parks.
 Not to forget the exciting Agawa Canyon Tour Train that takes you on a one day adventure into the wilderness.
 Use the link to visit sault tourism. http://www.saulttourism.com/the-sault/

 Sault Ste Marie's local economy is dominated by the steel industry, which employs approximately four thousand workers in the city and surrounding areas.
-Other significant employers include the forestry and pulp-and-paper industries, three call centres, and the new casino and Ontario Lottery and Gaming Corporation, which together employ several thousand people.
+Other significant employers include the forestry and pulp-and-paper industries, and the casino and Ontario Lottery and Gaming Corporation, which together employ several thousand people.

 Shopping is found in the Station Mall, a regional indoor shopping mall, the city's downtown core, and scattered around the city in small plazas such as Cambrian Mall.